Hepatology

 Treatment

-The foundation of therapy for alcoholic liver disease is abstinence.
-Patients are often unable to achieve complete and durable alcohol abstinence without assistance, and referral to a chemical dependency team is appropriate.
+The foundation of therapy for ALD is abstinence.
+Patients are often unable to achieve complete and durable alcohol abstinence without assistance and referral to a chemical dependency team is appropriate.
 Hospitalization is indicated to expedite a diagnostic evaluation of patients with jaundice, encephalopathy, or ascites of unknown cause.
-In addition, patients with known alcoholic liver disease who present with renal failure, fever, inadequate oral intake to maintain hydration, or rapidly deteriorating liver function, as demonstrated by progressive encephalopathy or coagulopathy, should be hospitalized.
+In addition, patients with known ALD who present with renal failure, fever, inadequate oral intake to maintain hydration, or rapidly deteriorating liver function, as demonstrated by progressive encephalopathy or coagulopathy, should be hospitalized.
+Patients with suspected alcoholic hepatitis should have cultures of blood, urine, and ascites to determine the presence of bacterial infections regardless of whether they have fever.
+The presence of systemic inflammatory response syndrome on admission is associated with a high risk of multi-organ failure syndrome, which is associated with very high mortality rate.16

 Supportive care for all patients includes adequate nutrition.
 Almost all patients with alcoholic hepatitis have some degree of malnutrition, but estimating the severity of malnutrition remains a challenge because sensitive and specific clinical or laboratory parameters are lacking.
 The nutritionist plays a valuable role in assessing the degree of malnutrition and guiding nutritional supplementation in malnourished alcoholic patients.
 The degree of malnutrition correlates directly with short-term (1-month) and long-term (1-year) mortality.
-At 1 year from the time of diagnosis of alcoholic hepatitis, patients with mild malnutrition have a 14% mortality rate, compared with a 76% mortality rate in those with severe malnutrition.
-Attempts to correct protein-calorie malnutrition with supplemental oral or parenteral nutrition, or both, have met with mixed results.
+At 1 year from the time of diagnosis of alcoholic hepatitis, patients with mild malnutrition have a 14% mortality rate, compared with a 76% mortality rate in those with severe malnutrition.19 Attempts to correct protein-calorie malnutrition with supplemental oral or parenteral nutrition, or both, have met with mixed results.
 In general, enteral nutrition is preferable over parenteral supplementation, and protein should be supplied to provide positive nitrogen balance.
-Branched-chain amino acids are useful as a supplement to maintain positive nitrogen balance in patients who do not tolerate liberal protein intake because of the development of encephalopathy; however, their expense limits routine use in all alcoholic malnourished patients.
-Nutritional supplementation is generally associated with an improvement in liver test results, but only rarely with a mortality benefit.
-Refer to recent practice guidelines for a summary of recommendations for daily feeding in patients with alcoholic liver disease.
+Branched-chain amino acids are useful as a supplement to maintain positive nitrogen balance in patients who do not tolerate liberal protein intake because of the development of encephalopathy; however, the expense limits routine use in all alcoholic malnourished patients.
+Nutritional supplementation is generally associated with an improvement in liver test results, but only rarely with a mortality benefit.20 Refer to the most recent practice guidelines for a summary of recommendations for daily feeding in patients with ALD.18 Current guidelines suggest a regular diet with 1 to 1.5 g protein and 30 to 40 kcal/kg body weight for adequate recovery.
+If the patient is unable to eat because of anorexia or altered mental status, a feeding tube should be considered for enteral feeding.
+Parenteral nutrition alone is inadequate.16

 Treatment Routine Use Recommended Potential Benefit